Hurricane Norbert (2008): Sonora

 After crossing the Gulf of California, Norbert made landfall in Sonora as a strong Category 1 hurricane.
 A total of 25 people were killed, five of which were in Álamos.
 In addition, three others were reported as missing.
-Total damage in Sonora, excluding the town of Álamos was estimated at MXN 800 million (2008, $59.1 million).
+Total damage in Sonora, excluding the city of Álamos, was estimated at MXN 800 million (2008, $59.1 million).
 At the port of Topolobampo, rough seas from the storm sank four ships and damaged 70 others.
-The town of Álamos sustained the most severe damage in the area, with damage in the town exceeding MXN 200 million ($14.7 million).
-In Álamo, water rushed down the mountains nearby, flooding almost every channel in the city.
+The city of Álamos sustained the most severe damage in the area, with damage exceeding MXN 200 million ($14.7 million).
+In Álamos, water rushed down the mountains nearby, flooding almost every channel in the city.
 Some scared residents fled to rooftops and higher ground.
 A total of 95 homes were destroyed and concrete walls were knocked down.
 Cars and trucks smashed in trees.
 Furniture and other personal items were on the streets after the storm.